leoooorocha/Machine-Ready-TV/README.md

 3. Paste them into `home/homebrew/themes` (alongside your existing themes).

 ### Optional
+*Download this if you want to use the .profiles*

 4. Open the CSS Loader Theme Store and install the following themes:
    - Avatar Customization Suite